 Ismay is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ismay is a town of managers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Ismay who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-Overall, Ismay’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ismay’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Compared to the rest of the country, citizens of Ismay spend much less time in their cars: on average, their commute to work is only 7.50 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.